Quo Vadis (band): Day into Night and Passage in Time (1999–2001)

-The sound of the album was notably different than Forever as the female vocals and violins had disappeared and the band's focus had shifted away from melody towards more technicality and progressiveness, featuring more complex song structures and time signature changes.
-Remy Beauchamp elaborated, "Basically, it was over three years between the recordings of both albums so within that time, the music we listen to has changed.
+The sound was different than Forever, without female vocals or violins.
+The band shifted away from melody towards technicality and progressiveness, featuring complex song structures and time signature changes.
+Beauchamp elaborated, "Basically, it was over three years between the recordings of both albums so within that time, the music we listen to has changed.
 Also, we all improved on our instruments...
 The female vocals are just something we tried a long time ago.
 The song was actually written in 1994, and then every band started doing it so we decided to drop it.
 The violin is not out definitely though, we might be putting some on our next album but for 'Day Into Night', we wanted to have a good heavy album, no extras."
-Bart said that "the production is much better; we spent 3 months in the studio as opposed to a week and a half...
+Frydrychowicz said that "the production is much better; we spent 3 months in the studio as opposed to a week and a half...
 Our budget helped as well – we basically spent ten times the amount that we spent on Forever..."
 He also said, "One thing that many fans asked about... was why there was no violin.
 At the time we wanted to distance ourselves from all the bands that filled space in their music with different instruments as opposed to writing good music that stood on its own.
 We did the violin thing five years ago when the idea was a new concept so we wanted to move in.
 In face, we did record a violin piece for the album but chose not to include it for the reason above.
 Too many bands with violins.
 We wanted Day into Night to be heavy and kick ass and not diluted by association."

-In 2001, Quo Vadis released Passage in Time, a compilation album, under Skyscraper Music.
-The compilation album featured the entire Quo Vadis Demo, two live tracks, two remixes, one new song and the "Dysgenics" video.
-Remy commented on the album, "The demo hasn't been available for over three years and many fans were asking for it so we decided we might as well do something special if we were to re-release it.
+In 2001, Quo Vadis released compilation album Passage in Time on Skyscraper Music.
+The album featured the Quo Vadis Demo, two live tracks, two remixes, one new song, and the "Dysgenics" video.
+Beauchamp commented on the album, "The demo hasn't been available for over three years and many fans were asking for it so we decided we might as well do something special if we were to re-release it.
 There will be a whole multimedia-section with it too.
 It will be an interesting package."